Backup a database using AWS Lambda container

 Let’s explain what happens above:

-- We store the project's path inside the container as a variable since it will be used in many places.
+• We store the project's path inside the container as a variable since we will use it in many places.

-- We use the Docker node-buster as the base image.
+• We use the Docker node-buster for Node.js 20 as the base image.

-- We install the dependencies required to install
+• We install the APT dependencies required to install the postgres-client

-which contains pg_dump, which is required to perform the backup. - We create the project directory, then add package.json, and install the dependencies.
+• We create the project directory, add the package.json, and install the dependencies.

 Implement the Lambda API Runtime

-Since we built our Docker image without an AWS lambda image, we must add this package through npm to make our image Lambda compatible.
+Since we built our Docker image without an AWS Lambda base image, we must add this package through NPM to make our image Lambda compatible.

 npm init -y